domogik/domogik/README.txt

 See : http://wiki.domogik.org/EndUserDocumentation

 *** IMPORTANT NOTE TO beta users ***
 1) run ./install.sh.
-Don't upgrade your database, if you wan't to keep your data!!!
+Don't upgrade your database, if you want to keep your data!!!
 2) run the upgrade_to_rc1.sql script before starting Domogik.
 It will ensure to keep your stats values.